-MaxConcurrentOperations: This parameter specifies the maximum number of concurrent shells any user can remotely open on the same system.
+MaxConcurrentOperations: This parameter specifies the maximum number of concurrent Enumeration operations allowed by an individual user.
 Any number from 1 to 4294967295 can be used.
 For more information about this parameter, you can visit the following Web page: http://msdn.microsoft.com/enus/library/cc251426.aspx.